 Last but not least, the project has a specific strand of challenging discrimination/prejudices and promoting inter-faith understanding.
 This work encompasses different efforts notably

-- i) the development of a digital learning resource aiming for diversity and inter-faith understanding through education
+- The development of a digital learning resource aiming for diversity and inter-faith understanding through education

-- ii) provision of sub-grants for civil society to implement small projects promoting inter-faith understanding possibly through the use of the arts.
+- Provision of sub-grants for civil society to implement small projects promoting inter-faith understanding possibly through the use of the arts.